gojek/weaver/README.md

 ## Description
 Weaver is a Layer-7 Load Balancer with Dynamic Sharding Strategies.
-It is a simple HTTP reverse proxy.
+It is a modern HTTP reverse proxy with advanced features.

 ## Features: